-The CSC is not a legal entity.
-The CSC would be authorized by the ICANN governance documents and the ICANN-PTI IANA Functions Contract.
+The CSC is not a separate legal entity.
+The CSC would be authorized by the ICANN governance documents (including the ICANN Bylaws) and the ICANN-PTI IANA Functions Contract.

 The IANA Function Review (IFR) would be convened periodically (first review two years after the transition is complete, and thereafter at no more than five-year intervals).
 It could also be convened for a special review under certain circumstances further described in the escalation mechanisms section below.
-The review could be authorized by ICANN’s governance documents or the ICANN-PTI IANA Functions Contract.
+IFRs would be authorized by ICANN’s governance documents (including the ICANN Bylaws) and the ICANN-PTI IANA Functions Contract.